chbridges/astroflight/README.md

 Current development state: Alpha (Menus and a bigger level selection are missing)

+**This is a learning project.
+Due to early problems and a resulting lack of structure and optimization, the code should probably be rewritten entirely and will therefore no longer be actively maintained.**

 ## Compiling
 Required libraries: GLFW3, GLAD, GLM, FreeType2

-GLAD settings: gl 4.6, core profile, generate a loader
+GLAD settings: gl 3.3 or higher, core profile, generate a loader

 Put GLM and glad.c into the working directory.
 As for the other libraries: